doolin/logical-replication-demo/readme.md

 THIS WILL NOT RUN THE LOCAL IMAGE UNLESS EVERYTHING IS CLEANED UP!

-`docker run --name posttag --rm -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d posttag`
+`docker run --name subscriber1 --rm -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d subscriber1`

 Consider always using the `--rm` flag to make it easier to rebuild and rerun containers.